Alternative Jobs to Teaching

 Alternative jobs to teaching

-Anyway, back to the subject matter – alternative jobs to teaching – I realise that a lot of teachers are not in the fortunate position I am in – and can’t live off thin air.
-Believe me I’ve done plenty of research into alternative jobs – and there are more than you think.
-Obviously I’m not encouraging everyone to leave teaching – it’s definitely worth trying a different school before you pack it in.
+I’m also not encouraging everyone to leave teaching – it’s definitely worth trying a different school before you pack it in.
 But there are alternatives out there if you are totally fed up.
-Companies are desperate to know what teachers think – you’d be surprised!
-Anyway here are some ideas:-
+Companies are often really keen to know what teachers think – you’d be surprised!
+A few ideas:

 • Check out the Mrs Mactivity careers page.
-We are often advertising for content creators to join our lovely team!
+We are often advertising for content creators to join our lovely team! (take note of what I said above though!)

 • I really like this company – Did Teach – they have a great website with lots of jobs for ex teachers that are a) interesting and b) well paid.
 Well worth a look, and Katie, the ex-teacher behind Did Teach also runs some fantastic workshops to help you transition out of teaching into a great role.
 This should be your first port of call!